STB3/vitotronic_interface/README.md

  - GPIO0 for 1-wire (only from v2.1 onwards)
  - GPIO2 for config (or for debug messages alternatively)
  - 1M RAM/64k SPIFFS (in case of black ESP8266-ESP01 modules)
+### v3.x:
+- Button for reconfiguring
+- Split design base with ESP8266 and sattelite board for the optical connection

 ## Changelog firmware
 ### v1.0: